arnavgupta3911/still-not-a-quant-dev/_posts/Day1.md

 ---
-layout: post
+layout | title
-title: "Day 1 of Still Not Being a Quant Dev"
+post   | Day 1 of Still Not Being a Quant Dev
 ---

 **About Me:**